albar965/littlenavmap-manual/README.md

 ![Add Position to Flight Plan](images/icons/routeadd.png "Add Position to Flight Plan")

 Inserts the clicked object into the nearest flight plan leg.
-The object will be added before departure or after destination if the clicked position is nearby the flight plan ends.
+The object will be added before departure or after destination if the clicked position is near the flight plan end points.

 The name of the navaid or airport is shown in the menu item.